-Elective Courses (15 hours)
+Elective Courses (12 hours)

-Students select a minimum of 15 hours of elective course work.
+Students select 12 credits of elective course work.
 Students may take either 500-level or, with the permission of the instructor, 600-level courses.
-In consultation with the graduate programs advisor, the student will select elective coursework related to his/her areas of interest.
+In consultation with the graduate program advisor, the student will select elective coursework related to his/her areas of interest.
 Up to six credits of elective course work may include courses offered by other schools/departments at ASU.